 preeclampsia or eclampsia depending on its severity. ...more »

 Most people are not aware that they have hypertension because of a general lack of symptoms until major complications arise.
 In rare cases, some people with hypertension may have headaches or nosebleeds.

 Despite a general lack of symptoms, uncontrolled hypertension damages the kidney and heart and large and small blood vessels throughout the body.
-This ...more symptoms »
+This due to the excessive and ...more symptoms »

 The most effective treatment plan for hypertension uses a multifaceted approach.
 Treatment plans are also individualized to best address the specific cause and the patient's age, medical history, and severity of hypertension.
-Hypertension is highly treatable and in most people, prompt and ongoing treatment will result in a normalization of blood pressure and in ...more treatments »
+Hypertension is highly treatable and in most people, prompt and ongoing treatment will result in a normalization of blood pressure and in minimizing the risk of ...more treatments »

 A diagnosis of hypertension begins with taking a thorough health history, including symptoms, and performing a physical exam that includes blood pressure monitoring.
 A diagnosis of hypertension may be overlooked or delayed because in its early stages there generally are no symptoms until complications arise.

 When there are symptoms, such as headache or nosebleed, they ...more misdiagnosis »